 Cordyline australis Cabbage Palm: an Aboriginal remedy for dysentery and diarrhoea, inflammation, cold, earache.
 A decoction of the roots yields similar amounts of fructose to sugar beet, and is used as a sweet drink.
 Fibre from the leaves is much used for paper, string, baskets, thatching, even cloth.
 Simple plant ties can be made from narrow strips of leaf.

-Ginkgo, Maidenhair Tree: now endangered in the wild, the distinctive leaves of ginkgo have been used as traditional medicine for respiratory, circulatory and brain disorders in China.
-The nuts are eaten in Japan and also used medicinally.
+Ginkgo biloba Ginkgo, Maidenhair Tree: now endangered in the wild, the distinctive leaves of ginkgo have been used as traditional medicine for respiratory, circulatory and brain disorders in China.
+The nuts (from the less common female tree) are eaten in Japan and also used medicinally.
 Current research continues into its use for Alzheimer's disease and dementia, cardiovascular disease and a host of other disorders.